What is Quality Score in search engine ad campaigns, and how do I get good ones?

 Campaign owners and managers who manage to attain higher quality scores in their search campaigns pay less for clicks, rank better at ad auction, and accordingly are favored for placement onto search engine results pages (SERPs).
 They win.

-Quality Scores in search engine campaigns are associated with keywords.
+Quality Scores in search engine campaigns are primarily associated with keywords.
 But they are not within the direct control of advertisers.
 QS provides a mechanism to balance the best interests of the three parties impacted by an ad campaign: the advertiser, the person viewing the ad, and the ad platform.
 In successful search campaigns, these three interests are in alignment.

 How do Quality Scores translate to rank at ad auction, and click cost?